 This morning we fly to Varanasi, staying one night at the four-star Taj Gateway Hotel Ganges, with breakfast.
 Founded in the 6th century BC, and one of the oldest cities in the world, Hindus believe Varanasi to be the centre of their universe.
-Nestling on the holy River Ganges, the old city is a labyrinth of tangled alleys, shops and workshops, through which we take an exciting rickshaw to the river experience the early morning atmosphere.
+Nestling on the holy River Ganges, Varanasi’s old city is a labyrinth of tangled alleys, shops and workshops.
+We take a rickshaw ride through this atmospheric area to the river.
 Buzzing with pilgrims, the banks are lined by high, centuries-old palaces, with descending steps or ‘ghats’ leading to the water below.
-Here the faithful wash themselves in the holy waters while brightly clad Brahmin priests practise yoga and meditation.
+Here, the faithful wash themselves in the holy waters while brightly clad Brahmin priests practise yoga and meditation.

 This evening you’ll witness the Aarti, one of the most impressive of Hindu ceremonies, as large crowds chant and pray, setting small candles adrift on the water in memory of loved ones.
-You will also probably see several of Varanasi’s famous funeral pyres, where mourners gather and the whole riverbank glows with a flickering yellow as the deceased receives instant enlightenment.
+You will also likely see several of Varanasi’s famous funeral pyres on the riverbank, where mourners gather and the entire area glows with a flickering yellow as the deceased receive instant enlightenment.

 A leisurely start today sailing towards Bateshwarsthan, cruising through a 50-kilometre stretch of the river, designated as the Gangetic Dolphin Sanctuary, established to protect the endangered Ganges River dolphins.
 The reserve supports a rich diversity of wildlife, including the smooth coated otter, several species of hard and soft shell turtles and a huge variety of migratory birds.
 At Bateshwarsthan, we will visit the remains of Vikramshila University, established in the late 8th Century AD, one of India’s two most important centres of Buddhist learning.
 We moor overnight in Samtaghat.

 Please note: Cruise itinerary subject to change according to weather conditions, changes in navigation channels and water levels.
 Luggage allowance for internal flights is limited to one bag per person weighing no more that 20kg.

 Not included: Indian visa - see visa and health information.

-Indian visa: All British passport holders require a visa for India.
+All British passport holders require a visa for India.
 Please ensure that you have at least two empty pages in your passport and that your passport is valid for a minimum of 190 days from the time of submitting your visa application.
 At the time of departure you will be able to travel as long as both the passport and the visa are valid.

-Personal applications: to apply for an Indian visa please visit http://in.vfsglobal.co.uk where you can apply, pay online and schedule an appointment to submit your application in person at your nearest centre, dependent on your home address.
+Personal applications: To apply for an Indian visa please visit http://in.vfsglobal.co.uk where you can apply, pay online and schedule an appointment to submit your application in person at your nearest centre, dependent on your home address.

-Online applications: British Passport holders are now eligible to apply for an e-visa online, you must ensure your passport is machine readable and has a biometric chip (without this you may be denied entry into India).
-The cost of a single entry tourist e-visa is US$60.00 and will be converted into pounds by your bank.
+Online applications: British passport holders are now eligible to apply for an e-visa online, you must ensure your passport is machine readable and has a biometric chip (without this you may be denied entry into India).
+The cost of a single entry tourist e-visa is US$75.00 and will be converted into pounds by your bank.
 The website to apply for the e-visa is: indianvisaonline.gov.in.
 Here you will find all the information to assist you with the completion of your application.

-Postal applications: you must either apply and pay online, print off the completed application form, payment confirmation and submit by post; or alternatively, you must apply online, print off the completed application and submit along with payment by postal order.
+Postal applications: You must either apply and pay online, print off the completed application form, payment confirmation and submit by post; or alternatively, you must apply online, print off the completed application and submit along with payment by postal order.
 Personal cheques are NOT accepted.
 In both cases you must submit your passport along with a self-addressed stamped envelope and two, 2x2” passport photos to: